evanx/fr-client-auth-mlk/README.md

 Lula-auth is used for Lula-hub by Lula-client - see https://github.com/evanx/lula-hub

-Lula-hub syncs Redis streams.
-Its limitation in IoT is that client devices must run Redis 5.

 ## Deployment recommendations

 Based on the assumption that Bcrypt with 12 rounds takes 300ms to authenticate, each instance of this service should be rate limited to 2 requests per second e.g. via an Nginx Ingress Controller for Kubernetes.